fluxionary/minetest-item_monoids/README.md

 # item_monoids

-an API for creating monoids for items. useful for
+an API for controlling item properties via monoids. useful for
 * enchantment mods
 * applying penalties or boosts to dig speed and such, based on player attributes or other systems
 * when modifying other metadata (e.g. the description) of an item.